aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The **primary cost of maintenance** is in **spelunking and risk**.

-**Spelunking is** the cost of **digging** through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+**Spelunking is** the cost of **digging through the existing software**, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
 Making such changes is **costly and risky** because it introduces inadvertent defects.

 A carefully thoughtful architecture **mitigates these costs**.
 Separating the system into components, and isolating those components through stable interfaces illuminates the pathways for future features and **reduces the risks** of inadvertent breakage.